 complaints and ailments.

-Play around with the method of storage, add a little extra trouble, a
+Play around with the method of storage, add a little extra trouble, a sprinkling of imagination.

 Label and display your work

 originally and artistically for your family and friends to appreciate.

 An Infusion - "A liquid made by steeping (tea or herbs etc) in boiling water".

 Preparing Herbs as an infusion is a simple and easy process using fresh or dried herbs.